zoran-cuckovic/beautiful-jekyll/_posts/2018-07-01-tanaka-contour-lines.md

 Super complicated ?
 Yes it is, indeed...
 This is a difficult nut to crack without real programming (such as in a Python function).
 This is what you need to know:

-Colour and line thickness values are extracted from the `scale_linear` function.
+Line brightness and thickness values are extracted from the `scale_linear` function.
 First two values are the input, and the last two are minimum and maximum output.
 For example, in `scale_linear("our_file", 0, 180, 0, 100)` original values of 0 - 180 are projected to the range 0 - 100.
 (The scale_linear function has a good explanation in QGIS expression builder).

 Thus to change **brightness** you have to play with the last two values of the colour definition, where 0 is black and 100 is white (100% brightness).
 Likewise, to change the **line thickness**, the last two values of the thickness definition need to be changed (0.2 and 0.7 for min/max thickness).